 Aung and Phyu Phyu’s Escape

 As Aung became more and more dangerous to anyone harboring him, he quickly ran out of places to hide.
 Aung was encouraged by one of his oldest and closest friends, Ko Htay Kywe, to flee Burma and head to the refugee camps in Thailand.
 After several days hiding inside the Australian embassy, while trying to decide between fleeing Burma or staying in Rangoon to face many more years in prison or execution, Aung found shelter inside of the American Center compound by a close friend who worked there.
 It was a temporary refuge that gave Aung time to consider his fate.
 Though, after a few days, he was no longer safe inside the American Center compound.
 The compound and its two small buildings were a small place with little privacy.
 While inside the American Center Aung got word to a close childhood friend, Phyu Phyu Htun.
-Phyu Phyu was also in hiding since she was hunted for attending a political meeting.
+Phyu Phyu was also in hiding.
+She was hunted for attending a political meeting.
 Phyu Phyu was new to the democracy movement, but because of her elder brother’s lifelong involvement, she was automatically considered a serious threat.
 Aung and Phyu Phyu decided to abscond to Thailand and made plans with fellow activists who would help to get them out of Rangoon.

 Their journey out of Burma was perilous.
 They were in constant danger of getting caught.
 Scores of roadblocks were set up in areas inside of Rangoon prohibiting anyone from traveling across the city without being questioned or searched multiple times.
 It was also nearly impossible to go over the roads leading in and out of Rangoon without encountering numerous roadblocks.
 Moving on foot through neighborhoods and across open fields, they reached a rendezvous point with a friend who then drove them by truck to Mandalay.
-Posing as a married couple expecting a child they narrowly made their way past several unexpected roadblocks in remote areas.
+Posing as a married couple expecting a child they narrowly made their way past several unexpected checkpoints in remote areas.
 At times when approaching known roadblocks, they learned about from fellow travelers they exited the truck and walked overland around the roadblock to meet the truck parked miles away.
 Once inside Mandalay, it was safer to walk past the checkpoints posing as locals or long-term visitors.
 They spent one night at a safe house in Mandalay and planned to reach the Mandalay airport the next day.
 Their plan was to fly to Tachilek where they would cross a bridge from Tachilek over the Mae Sai River to Mae Sai, Thailand, where they would begin their new lives as political refugees.

 The Mandalay Airport was an hour’s drive or more from downtown Mandalay in the middle of a vast, dusty, grassless scrubland that resembled a desert region.
 The land was used for subsistence farming and mostly for cattle or goat grazing.
 The homes or lean-tos sheltering the families of farmers and herders were scattered intermittently across the plain.
 According to some world travelers, I had met, the extreme heat and the arid land with bright, giant red sunsets and hovering diaphanous waves of heat resembled places they’d seen in Africa.
 During the monsoons, the entire region flooded.
-The herders and their families and animals were forced to use the narrow, miles long elevated road crossing the plains leading to the airport as a refuge from the very deep flood waters.
+The herders and their families and animals were forced to use the narrow, miles long elevated road crossing the plains leading to the airport as a refuge from the intense flood waters.
 Such as the airport terminal was, situated so far away from the city, no one casually went to the Mandalay airport to go inside the terminal only to change their mind and leave unless for an extreme emergency.

 Immediately upon landing in Tachilek, after exiting the plane, a policeman once again flipped through photos of wanted posters when checking identification of arriving passengers.
 Aung again watched as his name and photo was passed over by an unobservant policeman.
 It was sheer luck and steady nerves that enabled Aung and Phyu Phyu to escape the airport.
 Unable to make a decision when to cross the bridge, they spent one week in a guesthouse in Tachilek.
 On the third night, they felt their luck was running out.
 They were leaning towards crossing into Thailand late at night by wading and swimming across the Mae Sai River.
 An enabler they knew told them trying to cross the river anywhere near Tachilek was extremely dangerous.
-Then they considered leaving Tachilek to cross the river at a discreet spot, but they learned the risk of capture increased substantially.
+Then they considered leaving Tachilek to cross the river at a safe spot, but they learned the risk of capture increased substantially.
 In that case, upon leaving Tachilek by road any resident or policeman up or down the river would see they were outsiders.
 As such, they would have no sensible explanation for being anywhere in the region outside of Tachilek.